Aesthetic professional in a pink uniform in a clinical setting, holding a

 Mole mapping is an advanced dermatological examination that uses digital dermoscopy to observe and monitor moles over time, helping to prevent melanoma through the early detection of suspicious lesions.

-No. The examination is completely non-invasive and painless, based on the digital observation of moles without any surgical intervention.
+No. The examination is completely non-invasive and painless, based on digital observation of moles without any surgical intervention.

-A mole should be evaluated if it changes in shape, colour, or size, if it bleeds, itches, or appears different from other moles.
+A mole should be evaluated if it changes in shape, colour or size, if it bleeds, itches, or appears different from other moles.
 The appearance of new moles in adulthood should also be assessed.

 Whatsapp